Skip to main content

 Provider credentials

-Provider keys are stored in the gateway keystore.
+Provider keys are stored in the gateway keystore and scoped to a workspace.
 This means:

-• each gateway has its own provider credentials
+• each workspace has its own provider credentials

 • remote gateways need their own provider setup